Your funds are safe in banks, CBN assures depositors

 “The CBN is fully equipped to carry out its statutory duty of upholding a stable financial system in Nigeria.

-“We assure the general public and depositors about the safety of their funds in Nigerian financial institutions,” she said.
+“We assure the general public and depositors about the safety of their funds in Nigerian financial institutions.

-She advised bank customers to proceed with their banking transactions as usual, as there was no cause for concern.
-(NAN)
+“Bank customers are therefore advised to proceed with their banking transactions as usual, as there is no cause for concern.”

 Disclaimer